arthurfiorette/tinylibs/packages/axios-cache-hooks/README.md

 ## Getting Started

 Axios Cache Hooks is a super effective and performant way to use Axios calls inside React applications.
-It is very performant because it deeply uses _(and only works with)_ [Axios](https://axios-http.com) `(6.7Kb)` and
+That is because it heavily uses _(and only works with)_ [Axios](https://axios-http.com) `(6.7Kb)` and
 [Axios Cache Interceptor](https://axios-cache-interceptor.js.org/) `(4.2Kb)` under the
 hood.